PIEW-19/alx-system_engineering-devops/0x01-shell_permissions/README.md

-To change group owner to school for file hello
+Chnage mode of file hello to olleh mode